pyamsoft/pstate-frequency/README.md

   the pstate-frequency script when running with an unsupported CPU driver is undefined.

 - coreutils
-  The standard GNU tools for things like cat, wc, grep, and cut.
+  The standard GNU tools for things like cat, tr, grep, and awk.
 These are generally expected on all modern Linux based systems.
 If you are in a situation where your machine does not have these basic tools, support cannot be offered at this time.